 The cheapest way to keep costs down when building an extension is to keep the design and shape simple so a single-storey square or rectangular shaped addition with a flat roof will be less complicated than angled designs with more complicated roof structures.

-You can also keep costs down but considering the building materials and construction system you choose.
+You can also keep costs down when building an extension by considering the building materials and construction system you choose.
 A concrete sub floor and concrete blockwork to construct the walls will be a more budget friendly option than say oak frame or timber frame for example.

 Concrete blockwork is readily available and most builders know how to work with the material, too.